ooni/spec/backends/bk-003-collector.md

 1. MUST check whether `${report_id}` is a valid report ID and reject the request with a `4xx` status otherwise.

-2. MUST reject the request with a `4xx` if the JSON does not parse or is not an object.
+2. MUST reject the request with a `4xx` status if the `format` is "yaml" and it is not handling YAML.

-3. MUST reject the request with a `4xx` status if the `format` is "yaml" and it is not handling YAML.
+3. MUST reject the request with a `4xx` if the JSON/YAML does not parse or the JSON is not an object.

-4. MUST parse `content` into a JSON to verify that the top-level fields are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.
+4. MUST parse `content` into a JSON/YAML to verify that the top-level fields are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.